Salemmous/done-test/REPORT.md

 user is able to change themselves, they can only update the `publicUsers` document.
 A Firebase Function is triggered when the `publicUsers` document is updated.
 This function updates the `users` document accordingly, making sure some data is not writable.
+The functions also updates the display name in the conversations where the user is.
 Firestore rules are set accordingly. `publicUsers` only allow `get` but not `list`, to make sure the list of all users cannot be fetched.
 Users can be disabled from the database.